zeke-john/codecall/README.md

 1. **Better UX**: Users see real-time feedback during long-running operations without multiple model calls adding cost and latency

-2. **Model awareness**: The model receives progress logs in the `executeCode()` response and can reference them in its final explanation
+2. **Model awareness**: The model receives progress logs in the `executeCode()` response and can reference them when explaining what it did.

 So for example, in your system prompt you can tell the model to use `progress()`: